Bwaffles/SatisfactoryPlanner/README.md

   - https://learn.microsoft.com/en-us/aspnet/core/web-api/action-return-types?view=aspnetcore-7.0#synchronous-action
   - https://stackoverflow.com/a/61049975
   - FYI dissenting opinion https://jsonapi.org/format/#fetching-resources-responses I think the docs are up to interpretation.
 On the surface it seems to say to always use `200 Ok` and return null.
 But I think reading it deeper it means more like return `200 Ok` if pioneer 9 exists but there is no data there.

+#### POST
+`200 Ok` - When the request completes successfully and there is data to be returned.
+The data will be returned in the body of the response.
+`204 No Content` - When the request completes successfully and there is no data to be returned.

 ## Validation